Timokama/Timo/program/fetha/README.md

     return app
 Save and close the file.

 In this file, you import the Flask class from the flask package.
-Then you import the Config configuration class from the config.py file you created in the flask_app directory in the previous step.
+Then you import the Config configuration class from the config.py file you created in the fetha directory in the previous step.

 The create_app() function is the Flask application factory function.
 It creates an application instance called app from the Flask() class using the familiar app = Flask(__name__) line.
 You configure the application by importing configuration values from an object using the app.config.from_object() method, passing it the value of the config_class parameter, which holds the Config class as a default value.
 You will initialize your Flask extensions below the # Initialize Flask extensions here comment and register your application blueprints below the # Register blueprints here comment once you create them.